kaydeveloper/chatsecure.github.io/_posts/2015-10-01-chatsecure-conversations-zom.md

 ## ChatSecure for Business™

 Since early 2012 ChatSecure development has been financially supported by the following (outstanding) organizations: [The Guardian Project](https://guardianproject.info), [OpenITP](https://openitp.org), [Rights Action Lab](http://rightsactionlab.org), and the [Open Technology Fund](https://www.opentechfund.org).
 There have also been many smaller individual donations over the years (thank you)!
-Although open source grants and donations can be a great way to fund certain kinds of software development, the process can be both glacial and arduous.
-Although I intend to continue funding ChatSecure with grants for the immediate future I think it would be wise to diversify our funding portfolio.
+Although open source grants and donations can be a great way to fund certain kinds of software development, the process can be glacial, arduous, and unforgiving at times.
+Even though I intend to continue funding ChatSecure development with grants for the immediate future, I still think it would be wise to begin diversifying our funding portfolio.

 Despite living in Berkeley, with a close physical and social proximity to the frothy tech scene of San Francisco and Silicon Valley, I still have no desire to seek VC funding for ChatSecure.
-I was part of the first class to the awesome [Matter startup accelerator](http://matter.vc) as a co-founder to [OpenWatch](https://web.archive.org/web/20140908092952/https://openwatch.net/) (citizen journalism app) which we later pivoted to [Kickflip](https://kickflip.io) (open source mobile live broadcasting SDK + SaaS).
-My experience with the VC scene, although mostly pleasant, has made it very clear that VC is a tough fit for open source privacy / security software.
+I was part of the first class to the awesome [Matter startup accelerator](http://matter.vc) as a co-founder to [OpenWatch](https://web.archive.org/web/20140908092952/https://openwatch.net/), an anti-authoritarian citizen journalism app.
+That whole concept didn't really fly in the VC world, so eventually we pivoted our core technology to become [Kickflip.io](https://kickflip.io), an open source mobile live broadcasting SDK + SaaS platform.
+My experience with the VC scene, although mostly pleasant, has made it very clear that traditional VC is a tough fit for open source privacy / security software.

 ### Whitelabel ChatSecure iOS and Android apps